turingschool/lesson_plans/ruby_02-web_applications_with_ruby/mix_master/2_implementing_artists.markdown

 $ heroku run rake db:migrate
 ```

 Now you can visit `https://your-herokuapp-number.herokuapp.com/artists` and test out this functionality!
-Show your mom.
+Show your mom!!

 ### Life Raft